turingschool/gear-up/allyship.markdown

 ### Scenario 3

 One of your friends is talking about one of the Joan Clarke events for women students that they attended.
-A person passing by, who does identify as a woman, says that it is unfair that such exclusive groups exist.
-They'd would like to be able to take part in those group's events.
+A person passing by, who does not identify as a woman, says that it is unfair that such exclusive groups exist.
+They would like to be able to take part in those group's events.

 What, if anything, do you do?
 What would an ally to that group do?
 How do you feel about the existence of groups tailored to people of a certain identity?